lowkeyrose/ShapeShift/README.md

   * **Likes Counter:**
     Each workout displays a likes counter, showing the number of users who have favorited the workout.

+  * **Account Management:**
+    Users can edit and update their user information.
+    Admins can edit user's information and their roleType.

 ## API Documentation